DiligentPanda/Scalable-Imitation-Learning-for-LMAPF/README.md

 Please contact me (reverse:
 moc.liamxof@rivers
 ) if you have any questions.

+# Static Guidance Version
+Due to the complexity of the project, we maintain Backward Dijkstra, Static Guidance and Dynamic Guidance versions in separate branches (`static_guidance`,`dynamic_guidance`).
+This branch is for Static Guidance versions.
+(The Backward Dijkstra version is almost the same as the Static Guidance version.
+We only need to set the `map_weights_path` to `""` in all the `expr_configs`.)

+The implementation of Dynamic Guidance Version is more complex than the Static Guidance Version.
+So, try to run code in the `static_guidance` branch first.

+1. For reproduction results of Static Guidance on the main benchmark of this paper, please refer to the line 4 of the Table IV in the appendix. (using `eval.sh`.)

+2. For reproduction results of Backward Dijkstra on the main benchmark of this paper, please refer to the line 2 of the Table IV in the appendix.

+3. For reporduction results of Backward Dijkstra on the learn-to-follow benchmark.
+Please refer to the Figure 9 in the appendix. (using `eval_ltf.sh`.)

 ## Install Libs & Compile PIBT and LNS
 ```